LSSTDESC/pz_data_challenge/docs/index.rst

 #. the object_ids in the submission file match the associated test file.

-If any of these checks fail, the GitHub action triggered by the submission will fail and report the cause of the failure.
+If any of these checks fail, the GitHub action triggered by the submission will fail and report the cause of the failure.   *Note that the github actions occasionally fail to download the data files.
+If this happens simply rerunning the action typically succeeds.*

 The easiest way to test that you have correctly implemented the required functions is simply to run these commands.